 Last year saw the 2020 Nobel Prize in Physics split between Roger Penrose for his theoretical study of these enigmatic objects and the two teams who have monitored the movements of stars around Sagittarius A* – our own Galaxy’s supermassive black hole.

-With so much attention, it’s somewhat surprising to hear that we may not know where our nearest black hole is.
+With so much attention, it’s somewhat surprising to hear that we may not know where the closest black hole to Earth is.

 The problem is that they are, well, black – a lone black hole wandering through the Galaxy would be nearly impossible to spot.